fikretsengul/fab/README.md

 * `Advanced Linting`<br>
 Linting rules with detailed settings to keep the health of the code good and up to the dart standards.
 * `Type Safety`<br>
-Project uses type-safety first approach (language, assets etc.) to help you avoid problems by catching null errors during development rather than at runtime.
+Project uses type-safety first approach (languages, assets etc.) to help you avoid problems by catching null errors during development rather than at runtime.
 * `Testing`<br>
 The more features your app has, the harder it is to test manually.
 Automated tests help ensure that your app performs correctly before you publish it with bloc_test, golden_tookit and mocktail.
 * `Dependency Injection & Service Locator`<br>